Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 ### Design Principle: KISS

 #### "Simplicity is the ultimate sophistication" _Leonardo Da Vinci_

- Click [Here](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle) to read up on this Design Principle that will help you design better user interfaces.
+ _Click [Here](https://www.interaction-design.org/literature/article/kiss-keep-it-simple-stupid-a-design-principle) to read up on this Design Principle that will help you design better user interfaces._

+ [KISS](https://en.wikipedia.org/wiki/KISS_principle).
+[Here](https://www.lingscars.com/) is a hilarious example of the opposite of KISS.